22tushar/22tushar/README.md

 ## Hey, I'm Tushar!  👋
 * Tech Enthusiast | Web Developer
 * I'm a EE Sophomore at NIT Bhopal
-* Currently I'm working on my Frontend web development skills and intrested to learn Backend web development
+* Currently I'm working on my web development skills
 * I also enjoy Problem solving and Competitive programming
 * Hobbies : Reading Books 📗📕 | Music 🎧
 ### To know more about me :smile: